ErjanGavalji/linode-nodebalancer-id-bug/Readme.md

 > Description: The ID of the NodeBalancer to front the service.
 When not
 > specified, a new NodeBalancer will be created.
 This can be configured on
 > service creation or patching.

+Checking the Linode Web Console, the NodeBalancer is not created at all.